 If you regularly see and have contact with your extended family, it’s worth considering mentioning to them, too.
 Exactly who you mention it to will depend on your unique family and your relationship with them.

 After I sent off my DNA sample for the very first time, I did casually let the fact slip to a few key family members that I knew would spread the info (pro tip!).
-Some people in families are more reliable information spreaders than others, if you catch my drift.
+I’m sure you know which people in your family are best at quickly disseminating news.

 By talking to your family members about the fact that you have done a DNA test, you give them the opportunity to talk about things that you might discover (eventually) on your own, such as ancestry from a particular place that for whatever reason no one wanted to talk about before, or potential relatives or relationships that people think that you might be able to discover.